wharton/django-cybersource-hosted-checkout/README.md

         return redirect(reverse_lazy('home'))
 ```

 The `AddCourseView` class will display your purchase form, and when it is valid, pass the necessary fields to CyberSource to display their checkout page.

+The `CyberSourceResponseView` is the class for the view that is run after a successful checkout from CyberSource.
 After successfully completing a purchase, the user will then be directed back to the route you put in your CyberSource profile (in the example, `https://www.mysite.com/orders/payment-response/`), where we mark the transaction as complete by updating the timestamp `return_from_cybersource` to mark the transaction complete.

 ### urls.py